 Mr. Peter Swindle, of Toogong, …sustained serious injuries while working on his farm and was taken to hospital.
 A few days later 24 neighbouring farmers, with wagons and trucks, visited Mr. Swindle’s property, carted in and stacked 46 tons of hay and shore 700 lambs.
 Everyman who attended was himself short handed. …measure of co-operation between those engaged tn the primary, enterprises during the war…

 He died at Drummoyne in 1943.
 Ethel May of Turramurra died in 1970 aged 88.

 4.4 Hannah Bell Swindle (Broad/Hepburn) (1882-1971)

 Born 1882 at Yielima, northern Victoria [b/c 20334].
 She married Joseph Gifford Broad in the Gunnedah district in 1910 [m/c 1627].
 They soon moved to Lawson in the Blue Mountains.
 He was a signaller in WW1 and was killed in action in France.
 An obituary.
 She then married Francis Hepburn (c1879-1958) in 1923.
-I think that they lived at Cudal before moving to Parkes.
+They lived at ‘Pine Grove’ Cudal before moving to Parkes.
 Hannah died in 1971 aged 88.